-Stephen A. Snyder served as our President through 2017, served as our Chief Executive Officer from January 2018 through March 2021, is currently our Chief Strategy Officer, which he became in March 2021, and has been a member of our Board of Directors since 2013.
-Mr. Snyder joined CareCloud in August 2005 as Vice President, General Counsel and Secretary, and later served as Chief Operating Officer beginning January 2009, through his appointment as President in August 2011.
+Stephen A. Snyder served as our President through 2017, served as our Chief Executive Officer from January 2018 through March 2021, and served as our Chief Strategy Officer from March 2021 through June 2022.
+Effective June 2022, Mr. Snyder became a consultant to the Company.
+He has been a member of our Board of Directors since 2013 but is not seeking re-election.
+Mr. Snyder joined CareCloud in August 2005 as Vice President, General Counsel and Secretary, and later served as Chief Operating Officer beginning January 2009 through his appointment as President in August 2011.
 Prior to joining CareCloud, Mr. Snyder practiced law.
 Mr. Snyder is a member of the New Jersey and New York bars and his writings on healthcare law and policy have been published by the American Health Lawyers Association, American Bar Association and various industry publications.
 Mr. Snyder received his Bachelor of Arts in Political Science, magna cum laude, from Montclair State University and his Juris Doctor from Rutgers School of Law-Newark.